Raetihi, New Zealand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you visit the Waimarino Museum, wear museum-appropriate clothing and take:
+If you see the Waimarino Museum, wear museum-appropriate clothing and take:

 September

-September in Raetihi is pretty cool and very rainy.
-The average overnight temperatures in the area are in the high 30s F (single digits C).
-It tends to rain about half of the time.
+If you visit Raetihi during September, you may notice that it is pretty cool and very rainy.
+Temperatures tend to hover around the 50s F (low 10s C) during the day, while at night they can dip into the high 30s F (single digits C).
+In terms of precipitation, you can expect it to rain about half of the time.
 There is frost sometimes.

 What to wear/what to pack: